holepunchto/pear-docs/building-blocks/hyperbee.md

 Buffer containing a key derived from `db.key`.

-> This discovery key does not allow you to verify the data, it's only to announce or look for peers that are sharing the same bee, without leaking the bee key.
+> This discovery key is not for verifying the data, it's only to announce or look for peers that are sharing the same bee, without leaking the bee key.

 #### **`db.writable`**